Venkatalakshmikottapalli/multi-agentic-conversation-ai-system/frontend/README.md

 # CRM Chatbot Frontend

 A modern React-based frontend for the Multi-Agent Conversational AI CRM System.
-This interface provides a comprehensive dashboard for managing conversations, users, analytics, and document uploads.
+This interface provides a comprehensive dashboard for managing conversations, users, and document uploads.

 ## Features